Abdisamad6378/wireframing/README.md

 A button labeled "Search".

 An annotation might note: "Clicking 'Search' displays results on a new page below the hero section."

+Types of Wireframes.

+Types of Wireframes
+Wireframes can be categorized based on their level of detail and functionality, typically falling into two main types: low-fidelity and high-fidelity.

+Low-Fidelity (Lo-Fi) Wireframes
+Description: Low-fidelity wireframes are basic, schematic representations of a page's layout.
+They are created quickly using simple shapes, placeholders, and minimal detail.
+They often resemble a rough sketch and focus purely on structure, hierarchy, and content placement without any visual design.

+Visuals: Simple boxes, lines, Latin placeholder text (Lorem Ipsum), and "X"s or squiggles to denote images.

+Interactivity: Static images; interactivity is described through annotations or notes.

+When They Are Used: Lo-Fi wireframes are used early in the design process, during the ideation and conceptualization phase.
+Their primary purpose is to:

+Facilitate rapid brainstorming and exploration of different layout ideas.

+Communicate core concepts and structure to stakeholders without getting distracted by colors or fonts.

+Validate the information architecture and user flow inexpensively before committing to a detailed design.

+High-Fidelity (Hi-Fi) Wireframes
+Description: High-fidelity wireframes are more detailed and polished.
+They provide a realistic representation of the final layout, incorporating actual content, precise spacing, and sometimes even functional interactions.

+Visuals: More accurate text (real headings, button labels), specific image dimensions, defined grid systems, and potentially real navigation elements.
+They may use shades of grey to indicate visual weight.

+Interactivity: Can be static but are often created in interactive prototypes where buttons can be clicked to navigate between screens, simulating the real user experience.

+When They Are Used: Hi-Fi wireframes are used later in the design process, after the overall structure has been validated with Lo-Fi versions.
+Their purpose is to:

+Refine the user interface with precise layout and detail.

+Conduct more accurate usability testing with a prototype that closely mimics the final product.

+Provide a clear, detailed guide for visual designers and developers to begin their work.

+Type of Wireframe in this Project
+The wireframe descriptions provided for the Booking Management System (e.g., for the Customer Homepage and Booking Flow) are low-fidelity (Lo-Fi) wireframes.

+This is the appropriate starting point for this phase of the project (Requirement Analysis) because:

+The focus is on establishing the basic layout structure, content blocks, and user flow without the cost or time investment of creating high-fidelity mockups.

+The goal is to quickly visualize and communicate the core concept and functional components (like a search bar, service list, and booking form) to ensure all stakeholders agree on the fundamental structure before proceeding to detailed visual design and development.

+They allow for rapid iteration and feedback on the overall concept, which is essential in the early stages of a project.